tom-f-oconnell/choice/README.md

 ##### To set the length of the experiment
 In the `stimulus_parameters.yaml` file, set the parameters starting at `olf/training_blocks` and ending at `olf/beyond_posttest_s` to appropriate values.

+In `tracker_parameters.yaml`, set `multi_tracker/record_length_hours` to -1, so
-For now, also make sure that `multi_tracker/record_length_hours`, in `tracker_parameters.yaml`, is at least as large as the total length of your stimulus presentation.
+that the length of the recording is determined by the stimulus presentation.

 #### To run a full experiment with real-time tracking on the same computer.
 Requires a computer with adequate memory and processor.